quantopirotroid/kernelcare-doc/docs/kernelcare-enterprise/README.md

 Available options:
 * Name — a name of a feed.
 * Auto update — enable and disable automatic downloading of patches to this feed.
 * Deploy after X hours — a delay in hours between the moment the patchset is available for deployment and the moment it is installed to the feed.

 Every 10 minutes ePortal checks for new patches on the main patch server.
 If a new patch is available, it is uploaded to the ePortal server.
 Note: it is uploaded but is not deployed.
 The patch availability time is considered starting from the moment a new patch appears on the ePortal, and that time is taken into account in `Deploy after X hours` option.
 So, if a user sets `Deploy after X hours = 10`, the patch will be deployed to the feed 10 hours after it has been downloaded to the ePortal server.

-To make the feed auto-update immediately (so that, new patches are loaded to the feed immediately after they are available on ePortal), set `Deploy after X hours = 0`.
+To make the feed auto-update immediately, so new patches are loaded to the feed immediately after they are available on ePortal, set `Deploy after X hours = 0`.

 A special case is a clean installation when ePortal is installed on a new server (there aren't any downloaded archives with patches and feeds with deployed patchsets, including default feed).
 In this case, if a user creates a new feed and sets Deployed after X hours option right away, then all patches (from the oldest to the latest available) will be deployed to the feed after the specified X hours.
 This is because the archives are downloaded from scratch and will be considered as “just appeared on ePortal” — that is, all patches will have the same appearance time on ePortal from which the option Deploy after X hours will repel.

 ![](/images/feedmanagement3_zoom70.png)

 On the main ePortal page, a user can set the corresponding key <> feed pair.
 This is done in the key creation interface or when editing a key.

 ![](/images/feedmanagement4_zoom70.png)

 By default, a new key is bound to the default feed, alternatively, a user can choose a desired feed from the drop-down menu.

 ![](/images/feedmanagement5_01_zoom70.png)

 :::tip Note
 When removing a feed all keys attached to this feed will be moved to the default feed.
 :::

 ![](/images/feedmanagement6_zoom70.png)

-### Adding extra Tag field
+## Adding extra Tag field

 To add an extra Tag field for the server, run: